IBE160/SG-Gruppe-Stavanger/docs/PRD.md

 - **AI-Driven Recipe Regeneration:** The ability to regenerate recipes with specific constraints (e.g., "Make it cheaper / faster / healthier," or adapting to available kitchen equipment).
 - **Proactive Meal Planning:** AI-driven meal plans that adapt to inventory, preferences, and upcoming expiration dates.
 - **Tangible Impact Dashboard:** A user-facing dashboard that visually represents the user's positive impact, such as 'food saved from waste (in kg)' or 'money saved (in local currency)'.

+### Out of Scope

+To ensure a focused and achievable MVP, the following features are explicitly out of scope for the initial release:

+- **Barcode Scanning:** Automating inventory entry by scanning product barcodes.
+- **Receipt Parsing:** Automatically adding items to inventory by scanning or uploading a grocery receipt.
+- **Social Features:** User profiles, sharing recipes, or following other users.
+- **Meal Planning Calendar:** A dedicated interface for planning meals for the week.
+- **Multi-language Support:** The initial release will be in English only.

 ---